JSeam2/Tora-Zilliqa/README.md

 * We improved our off-chain execution environment, Matroska, and now it provides a dynamic execution framework for custom scripts as well as a complete validation protocol to ensure the integrity of the execution.
 We also expanded the remote-attestation process to make it compatible with the framework.
 * We defined a generic off-chain script model.
 Users could easily write a script in the same manner as Python, and the script could be transferred into an on-chain record for unforgeability.
 * We extended the interfaces of on-chain smart contracts for arbitrary off-chain computation.
+* The privacy of execution is preserved by TEE.
 * We provided an easy to understand use case [here](#3-off-chain-script-executor).

 And future plans:
-* An encrypted script for privacy preservation.
 * A complete exception handling mechanism for off-chain execution.
 * Supports for a freer data capture and validation mechanism in this off-chain execution framework.(e.g., open the network I/O for off-chain scripts and allow users to specify an external data source inside the script)